kaz-utashiro/greple/README.md

 - **-p**, **--paragraph**

-    Print the paragraph which contains the pattern.
-Each paragraph is delimited by two or more successive newline characters by default.
+    Print a paragraph which contains the pattern.
+Each paragraph is delimited by two or more successive newlines by default.
 Be aware that an empty line is not a paragraph delimiter if which contains space characters.
 Example:

         greple -np 'setuid script' /usr/man/catl/perl.l